- General Parking

 What is the connection with Protect Our Winters?

 Protect Our Winters is an organization we are proud to partner with and work with closely.
 We also work closely with local pro snowboarder and POW founder Jeremy Jones.

 Will you continue to offer Valet and Seasonal Parking Passes?

 We will continue to offer Seasonal Parking Passes at Squaw Valley and you can purchase them here.
 We have eliminated our valet parking program in order to use our parking area more efficiently.

 Preferred seasonal parking passes give access to all tiers of Squaw Valley's parking structure located by the Members Locker Room.
-The 2019-20 parking passes will not be valid until November 1, 2019 and they will be valid until the end of the 2019-20 winter season.
 A refundable deposit will be charged for new parking guests for the Transponder at the time of pick-up.

 Still have questions?
 Give us a call at 800-403-0206

 In order to pick up your transponder, please visit the Squaw Valley ticket office with a valid ID.
 There is a refundable deposit of $50 required on all new transponders.